Brandt-moreThan4/Machine-Learning_old/STA-380-Part-2-Exercises_Combined.md

 ![](STA-380-Part-2-Exercises_Combined_files/figure-markdown_github/unnamed-chunk-11-1.png)

-Now we show a breakdown similar to Age, that allows us to control for being a class A building and examine the median of green vs non-green.
+Now we show a breakdown similar to Age, that allows us to control for being a class A building and examine the median rent of green vs non-green.

-    ## `summarise()` has grouped output by 'green_rating'.
-You can override using the `.groups` argument.

 ![](STA-380-Part-2-Exercises_Combined_files/figure-markdown_github/unnamed-chunk-12-1.png)